Last Updated on May 10, 2023

-UNDERSTAND timing.
-When working on animated demo videos scripts, you have to keep in mind that in many places you have to give time for a scene to get established and for an animation to happen.
+Understand timing.
+When working on animated demo video scripts, you have to keep in mind that in many places you have to give time for a scene to get established and for an animation to happen.

 XENOPHOBIC, racist, bigoted, chauvinistic or otherwise insulting personal opinions have no place in your animated demo videos, even if used in jest.
 Be careful of the message you are sending, we don’t want to hurt any sentiments, right?